nataliababic/swdevel-lab-hfarm/README.md

     - f3.html: used to define the page for the function 3 of the backend.
     - index.html: used to define the homepage and to allow access to all other pages, mentioned above.
     - main.py: used as bridge to make the frontend and backend communicate; here all functions from the backend are recalled and results are returned, ready to be used in the html templates.
-2. ** Backend (FastAPI) : **
+2. **Backend (FastAPI)**
     - It represents the server or backend of the application.
-    - csv_cleaning.py : used to clean the main dataset and to add a column named “Holiday” that tells if a day is a working or a non-working day based on saturdays and sundays and on italian holidays.
+    - csv_cleaning.py: used to clean the main dataset and to add a column named “Holiday” that tells if a day is a working or a non-working day based on saturdays and sundays and on italian holidays.
-    - function_1.py : used calculates the average number of visitors for a given area and stay time based on the provided traffic data.
+    - function_1.py: used to calculate the average number of visitors for a given area and stay time based on the provided traffic data.
-    - function_2.py : used to calculate the average traffic for all areas, as well as the maximum and minimum traffic; provided a date
+    - function_2.py: used to calculate the average traffic for all areas, as well as the maximum and minimum traffic; provided a date
-    - function_3.py : used to compute the average number of visitors given two different months, of the same year or even two different years.
+    - function_3.py: used to compute the average number of visitors given two different months, of the same year or even two different years.
-3. ** Docker Compose : **
+3. **Docker Compose**
     - It serves the purpose of managing the backend and frontend together, and it also provides a tidy and equal working environment for all developers that want to reproduce or work on the project.

 ## Communication